 Because most of the starters that are sold in the aftermarket today are remanufactured units, you can usually exchange your old starter for a partial credit against the price of the new starter.
 If your old starter has been disassembled, has parts missing or has a cracked case, you may not receive full credit (or any credit) for your old unit.
 Rebuildable cores for many late model vehicles are valuable, so make sure you get full credit for the exchange.

-ASK YOURSELF THE RIGHT QUESTIONS
+STARTER DIAGNOSIS: ASK THE RIGHT QUESTIONS

 What happens when you turn the key and try to start the engine?